Effibot/pepper_virtual/README.md

 ## Installation

 Simply build a container from the provided Dockerfile.
-Thus, if you don't have it, [install Docker](https://docs.docker.com/engine/install/ubuntu/).
+Thus, if you don't have it, [install Docker](https://docs.docker.com/engine/install/ubuntu/) first.
+Then:

 1. Clone the repo: `git clone https://github.com/frietz58/pepper_virtual `
 2. CD into repo: `cd pepper_virtual`